carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/04-Containers.md

 > $ docker run -it ubuntu bash
 > ~~~
 > {: .language-bash}
-> Explore the container system, look at what software/libraries are available.
+> Explore the container system, look at what software/libraries are available, and share your results in the [etherpad](https://pad.carpentries.org/ADACS_NextFlow).
 > > ## Solution
 > > ~~~
 > > Unable to find image 'ubuntu:latest' locally